chiphwang1/helm-oci-django-atp/README.md

 ## Introduction

+This Helm Chart will demonstrate how to automate the deployment of a web server built with the Django Web Framework and connect it to an Oracle Autonomous Database instance (ATP)  in a Container Engine for Kubernetes (OKE) cluster.
+Installing this Helm chart will allow you to create a new Autonomous Database instance or connect to an existing instance in Oracle Cloud Infrastructure (OCI).
+A custom resource definition (CRD)  will be produced as a designation for the  ATP and can be managed like any other Kubernetes resource with the command-line tool, kubectl.

-This Helm Chart will deploy an Oracle Cloud Infrastructure (OCI) Autonomous Database with an API server built with the Django Web Framework.
-The API server will provide access to a user-profile database on the Autonomous Database to perfrom create, read, update and delete (CRUD) operations on the database.
-The API server will be accessible via a loadbalancer provisioned with an external IP address.
+An API server built with the Django Web Framework will be deployed to provide access to a user-profile database on the Autonomous Database to perform create, read, update and delete (CRUD) operations.
+The API server will be accessible via a load balancer provisioned with an external IP address.

-To access the API server use /api extenison to the IP address of the loadbalancer.

-**Example**
-http://<ip address of laodbalancer>/api/

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK), and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.